 Though they owned a successful construction company, he and his wife felt the Lord leading them in a new direction.
 Martin has always had a heart for men struggling with addictions and saw many come his way for help while operating their construction business.
 After much prayer, discussions and waiting on the Lord, they decided to join the Village of Hope team in a leadership training capacity.

 Tina has a love for family and together with Martin they have four grown children and one granddaughter.
-As life happens here at the Village, Tina is a professional photographer who captures life through-the-lens to share with all our friends and supporters of this ministry.
+Tina a professional photographer loves to capture life through-the-lens to share with all our friends and supporters of this ministry.